dantheuri17/bmiApp/README.md

 A second page displays the results of the calculation and informs user whether BMI is under, above or at recommended BMI

-A third page will have a report of all user BMI's, the average of the user BMI's and information about whether the average BMI is okay
+A third page will have a report of all user BMI's and the average BMI, information about whether the average BMI is okay